This Land Is Your Land: Confirmation of two other verses

-The song was revived in the 1960s, when several artists of the new folk movement, including Bob Dylan, The Kingston Trio, Trini Lopez, Jay and the Americans, and The New Christy Minstrels all recorded versions, inspired by its political message.
+The song was revived in America the 1960s, when several artists of the new folk movement, including Bob Dylan, The Kingston Trio, Trini Lopez, Jay and the Americans, and The New Christy Minstrels all recorded versions, inspired by its political message.
 Peter, Paul and Mary recorded the song in 1962 for their Moving album.
 The Seekers recorded the song for their 1965 album, A World of Our Own.
-It was performed many times by the cyclist choir, accompanied by guitarists and a wash-tub bassist, during the Wandering Wheels historic 1966 U.S. coast-to-coast bicycle trip.
-At the founding convention of the Canadian social democratic New Democratic Party, a version of the song was sung by the attending delegates.

-In March 1977, David Carradine, who had personified Woody Guthrie in Hal Ashby's 1976 biopic Bound for Glory, appeared at the Dinah Shore's show Dinah!
-In it, he performed a version of the song which included the two verses, with some variations:
+In March 1977, David Carradine, who had personified Woody Guthrie in Hal Ashby's 1976 biopic Bound for Glory, appeared on Dinah Shore's show, Dinah!
+On it, he performed a version of the song which included the two verses, with some variations:

-It must be noted that in the film itself, the song is performed in the closing credits by several singers, starting with David Carradine and including Woody Guthrie.
+In the film, the song is performed in the closing credits by several singers, starting with Carradine and including Woody Guthrie.
 The verse about the "No Trespassing" sign appears there, but the two verses are not in the soundtrack album's version.

-Bruce Springsteen first began performing it live on the River Tour in 1980, and released one such performance of it on Live/1975–85, in which he called it "about one of the most beautiful songs ever written."
+Bruce Springsteen first began performing it live on the River Tour in 1980, and released one such performance of it on Live/1975–85, in which he called it "about one of the most beautiful songs ever written".

 The song was performed by Springsteen and Pete Seeger, accompanied by Seeger's grandson, Tao Rodríguez-Seeger, at We Are One: The Obama Inaugural Celebration at the Lincoln Memorial on January 18, 2009.
 The song was restored to the original lyrics (including the 'There was a big high wall there' and 'Nobody living can ever stop me' verses) for this performance (as per Pete Seeger's request) with exceptions of the changes in the end of the 'Private Property' and 'Relief Office' verses; the former's final line was changed from "This land was made for you and me" to "That side was made for you and me," and the latter's third and fourth lines to "As they stood hungry, I stood there whistling, This land was made for you and me," from the original lyrics, "As they stood there hungry, I stood there asking, Is this land made for you and me?"